 Judging & Awards

 There are two judging categories.
 The "Puzzlers' Award" will be selected by the Puzzle Party attendees, who will be able to review the puzzles during the Puzzle Party.
 Additionally, there will be one or more Jury Prizes, as determined by a select group of judges.
-If more than 60 designs are submitted, the Jury may perform a first round of judging prior to the Puzzle Party, reducing the number of published entries to no less than 60.
-(Based on recent trends, the jury will endeavor to bring the number of published entries as close as possible to 60.)
+If more than 50 designs are submitted, the Jury may perform a first round of judging prior to the Puzzle Party, reducing the number of published entries to no less than 50.
+(Based on recent trends, the jury will endeavor to bring the number of published entries close to around 60.)

 All judges will be asked to consider the following criteria, balanced by their personal preferences: innovation, physical design, and the fun of solving the puzzle.